-- Meta primitive-This block describes the meta-data about the D3. - Network primitive-This block describes the network parameters. - Application primitive-This describes the application level fields of interest. - Content primitive-This describes what queries are to be run on the content/payload. - Action primitive-This describes what actions are to be run and what the triggers are.
+- Meta primitive-This block describes the meta-data about the D3. - Network primitive-This block describes the network parameters. - Application primitive-This describes the application level fields of interest. - Content primitive-This describes what queries are to be run on the content/payload. - Action primitive-This describes what actions to run and what the triggers are.